CoSMoMVPA/CoSMoMVPA/doc/source/cimec2014_intro.rst

 Sample Dataset
 ++++++++++++++

-The dataset used here contains preprocessed data for 8 subjects from `Connolly et al., 2012 <http://www.jneurosci.org/content/32/8/2608>`_.
+The dataset used here contains preprocessed data for 8 subjects from :cite:`CGG+12`.
 In this experiment, participants were presented with categories of six animals: 2 primates: monkeys and lemurs; 2 birds: mallard ducks and yellow-throated warblers; and 2 bugs: ladybugs and luna moths.

 .. image:: _static/fmri_design.png
     :width: 400px